yanghengtang/tp/docs/UserGuide.md

 ![UiLayout](images/UiLayout.png)

-The main window can be broken down into the following components:
+The main window has the following components:

 - **Command Box**: The command box is where you will enter your input your commands
 - **Result Display Box**: This box will display the output messages in response to your commands